alenapetsyeva/tut-2/tutorials/test2/accord.md

 - [variable 2]

 <!--This shows you how a recent example was presented as well as how it was formatted.
 Preceding each line with one tab or four spaces to format in a code block-->

+Sometimes you want numbered lists:

+1. One
+2. Two
+3. Three

+Sometimes you want bullet points:

+* Start a line with a star
+* Profit!

+You can create nested lists:

+* item1
+    * one_one
+    * two
  [ACCORDION-END]

   [ACCORDION-BEGIN []()]